Eric Thomas (wide receiver): Green Bay Blizzard

 Following the 2019 season, the Nebraska Danger were put up for sale by their owners, Bosselman Enterprises.
 Unable to find a buyer in time to qualify for the 2020 IFL season, players became free agents and needed to find new teams.
 In November 2019, Thomas signed with the Green Bay Blizzard.
 Hoping to build on a winning 2019 season and their first playoff berth since 2012, Thomas and the Blizzard were denied a chance to play due to the COVID-19 pandemic causing the 2020 IFL season being cancelled.
 Thomas did play for the team in 2021, scoring a combined 11 touchdowns through 6 games.
 However, following a cancelled game with the Louisville Xtreme, who were subsequently voted out of the league for failing to pay players, Thomas was not brought back to the 4-4 team following the impromptu bye week, during which additional players from Louisville were added to the roster.
 While Thomas remained a free agent for the rest of the season, the Blizzard finished the year by winning only one game out of six, with an overall record of 5-9.
 It was the first year where a team Thomas played for missed the IFL playoffs.

 Iowa Barnstormers

 During IFL free agency, Thomas signed with the Iowa Barnstormers for the 2022 season.
 Ironically, Iowa was the last team Thomas played against as a member of the Blizzard.
+Thomas played in 4 games, but suffered an injury and was placed on the reserve list through the season.

+NAL

+On August 17, 2024, it was announced that Thomas had signed with his hometown team, the Shreveport Rouxgaroux of the National Arena League.
+Despite a strong start to the year, Thomas suffered a torn Achilles tendon injury and missed most of the 2025 season.